wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 3. Click "Add discount line" button to create a policy.
 Quantity (min.) means minimal number of ordered items so that the (second textbox) Discount applies.
 It is possible to add up to five discount lines to fine-tune the discount setting.

-**Notice about upgrading to Bulk Discount version 2.1**

-Due to a new feature of more explicit activation of bulk discounts to products, you need to manually click "Bulk Discount enabled" on all product setting pages under the Bulk Discount tab (for products which have bulk discount data already set).

 == Frequently Asked Questions ==